sara-nl/griddocs/source/Pages/Basics/certificates/dutchgrid.rst

 Retrieve your *DutchGrid* certificate
 =====================================

-Once your request is approved, you will receive an email titled "DutchGrid CA certificate ...".
+Once your request is approved, you will receive an email titled *"DutchGrid CA certificate ..."*.
 Now you need to retrieve the new certificate:

 * Login to your :ref:`UI account <get-ui-account>` with X forward enabled, e.g.: